 - TOD accounts also pass by contract and not by will or trust - Beneficiary designations are often lost when the plan administrator changes - DYI Estate Planning is strongly NOT recommended.
 Mistakes can be expensive and not correctable.
-Get professional help!
+Get professional help, but avoid unnecessarily complicated estate plans!